 Location of services

-Hava is built on AWS.
-The current Hava production environment is currently located in a US region on AWS, with data stored within a secure RDS database.
-If you have specific needs for data to be stored elsewhere, please get in touch as we have solutions such as self hosted implementations.
+The current production environment is currently located within USA.
+If you have specific needs for this data to be stored elsewhere, please get in touch with us.

 Data that it uses

 Hava imports users data via the AWS, Azure and GCP APIs.
 The basic level of information it requires to generate a useful AWS visualization centers around the AWS EC2 service.
 We offer a variety of IAM policy configurations that can allow or deny access to certain calls based on the users security policy and comfort with the service.
 This allows for a "progressive enhancement" style algorithm depending on the access granted to certain resources.